Skip to primary navigation Skip to content Skip to footer

 Mix the flour, baker’s yeast, and salt with your hands in a bowl.

 Knead the dough well until it’s fully involved and soft.
-Let the dough rise in a bowl covered with cling film for about 1 hour or until the dough double in size.
+Let the dough rise in a bowl covered with cling film for about 1 hour or until the dough doubles in size.

 Cut the chorizo into slices and reserve.